milosz08/jmpsl/jmpsl-security/README.md

-## JMPSL Auth
+## JMPSL Security
-module for authorization and authentication classes
+module for authorization and authentication classes in Spring Boot applications